JairoAcevedo-BitCrafter/Discussion7/README.md

 # Discussion7
-Implementation of a Q&amp;A based on BERT model, took from google research
+Implementation of a Q&amp;A based on BERT model, based upon google research colaboratory